ayowilfred95/stock-price-datafeed/README.md

    python server3.py
    ```

-6. Next, navigate back to the root folder and then into the `frontend` folder to start the frontend/client-side application.
+6. Next, navigate back to the root folder and then into the `frontend` folder to start the frontend application.

 7. Run the following command to install the dependencies: